tarantool/doc/doc/reference/configuration/cfg_basic.rst

         A replica also binds to this port, and accepts connections, but these connections can only serve reads until the replica becomes a master.

-    Starting from version 2.10.0, you can specify :ref:`several URIs <index-uri-several>`.
+    Starting from version 2.10.0, you can specify :ref:`several URIs <index-uri-several>`, and the port number is always stored as an integer value.

     | Type: integer or string
     | Default: null